 Intensive English Language Institute

-The IELI Program is organized into two 8-week sessions each semester (168 instructional hours per session).
+The IELI Program is organized into two 8-week sessions each semester (168 instructional hours per session), and an intensive 8-week summer session (see information below).

 Intensive English Language Institute 2014-2015 Sessions